Kitware/CMake/Help/command/ctest_configure.rst

   :variable:`CTEST_BINARY_DIRECTORY` variable will override the :preset:`configurePresets.binaryDir` setting from the chosen preset.

-  This option is ignored when :variable:`CTEST_CONFIGURE_COMMAND` is used.
+  When a preset is specified, the :variable:`CTEST_CONFIGURE_COMMAND` variable is ignored so that the preset is always honored.

   See also the :variable:`CTEST_CONFIGURE_PRESET` and :variable:`CTEST_PRESET` variables.